weizhenye/Danmaku/README.md

   // if it's not provided, Danmaku will be in live mode
   media: document.getElementById('my-media'),

-  // Array of comment, you can find its format in `danmaku.emit` API.
+  // Array of comment, used in media mode,
+  // you can find its format in `danmaku.emit` API.
   comments: [],

-  // You can use 'DOM' engine or 'canvas' engine to render comments.
+  // You can use DOM engine or canvas engine to render comments.
   // Canvas engine may more efficient than DOM however it costs more memory.
-  // 'DOM' by default, available in all mode.
+  // 'DOM' by default in full version.
   engine: 'canvas',

   // You can also set speed by using `danmaku.speed` API.